Philantrop/vikunja-upload-thunderbird/README.md

 - Generate a new token in Vikunja Settings > API Tokens and update it in the add-on preferences

 ### "No attachments found"
-- Currently, the add-on prioritizes PDF files but supports other attachment types
+- The add-on supports all email attachment types
 - Inline images in HTML emails may not be detected as attachments

 ### Labels not appearing